 The cost of traveling in India blew us away.
-We knew it would be one of the less expensive travel destinations we’ve been to, but didn’t realize how inexpensive.
-We traveled the length and breadth of the country for nearly two months keeping detailed records of all our expenditures and have summarized the results below.
-We hope our India travel budget report will inform and inspire you to head out on your own India travel adventure.
+We knew it would be one of the less expensive travel destinations we’ve been to, but didn’t realize how inexpensive until we reviewed our India travel budget report.

 Overview: Two Months in India